Students raising their hands in a classroom with colourful Decrasound polyester acoustic panels on the walls, improving sound clarity and focus.

 Can classroom noise contribute to teacher fatigue?

 Yes.
-Constant noise and reverberation increases listening effort and voice projection, which can add to fatigue over a school day.
+Constant noise increases listening effort and voice projection.
+As a result, fatigue builds over the day.

 Why do some classrooms feel louder than others?